The Saints of Caesarea

 From Paganism to Christian Martyrdom

 Saint Asterius of Caesarea was a Roman senator, a well-known man who became a Christian martyr.
 He lived during the reign of the emperors Valerian and Gallienus, who were both pagans.
 Even though he lived during the pagan regime with persecutions escalated against Christians, Saint Asterius maintained his faith.
-He is known to have expelled a demon with a prayer during a pagan feast
+He is known to have expelled a demon with a prayer during a pagan feast.
+However, the main reason he was sentenced and beheaded was a Christian burial ceremony that he performed.

 Saint Asterius’ feast days are observed on March 3 and August 7.